-The Merger Agreement, pursuant to which a newly-formed wholly-owned subsidiary of SIGA will merge with and into PharmAthene, provides that as consideration for the conversion of their shares of PharmAthene capital stock in the Merger, the stockholders of PharmAthene will receive 87,234,130 shares of SIGA common stock for their shares of PharmAthene stock, which is approximately 67.28% of our outstanding common stock (including, for the purpose of this calculation, all options and warrants exerciseable for \$2.00 or less and one-half of all options and warrants exercisable for greater than \$2.00).
-Please note, however, that SIGA has outstanding options and warrants to purchase 47,112,809 shares of common stock, therefore holders of PharmAthene capital stock will own as much as 76.32% of the aggregate issued and outstanding shares of SIGA capital stock without taking into account such options and warrants.
-In addition, the stockholders of PharmAthene will receive warrants to purchase up to shares of SIGA common stock.
+The Merger Agreement, pursuant to which a newly-formed wholly-owned subsidiary of SIGA will merge with and into PharmAthene, provides that as consideration for the conversion of their shares of PharmAthene capital stock in the Merger, the stockholders of PharmAthene will receive 87,234,130 shares of SIGA common stock for their shares of PharmAthene stock, which is approximately 67.28% of our outstanding common stock (including, for the purpose of this calculation, all options and warrants exerciseable for \$2.00 or less and one-half of all options and warrants to purchase up to shares of SIGA common stock.
 Of the consideration allocated to the holders of PharmAthene equity, 4.46% is attributable to option holders of PharmAthene whose options are being converted into options for SIGA common stock in the Merger.
 (See "Pro Forma Capitalization" on page 63).
-As a result of this option conversion, SIGA would be obligated to issue an aggregate of up to 4,075,109 shares of its stock upon exercise of the SIGA stock options received by PharmAthene option holders in the Merger and 205,356 shares of its common stock upon the exercise of SIGA warrants received by holders of options to purchase PharmAthene common stock.
-In order to have a sufficient number of shares available to issue to PharmAthene stockholders pursuant to the Merger and to effectuate the other transactions relating to the Merger (including the private placement described below under "The PIPE" as well as the exercise of derivative securities issued in connection with the Merger and PIPE), we must amend our certificate of incorporation to increase the number of authorized shares of common stock by 250,000,000, to a total of 300,000,000 shares authorized
+As a result of this option conversion, SIGA would be obligated to issue an aggregate of up to 4,075,109 shares of its common stock upon exercise of the SIGA stock options received by PharmAthene option holders in the Merger and 205,356 shares of its common stock.
+In order to have a sufficient number of shares available to issue to PharmAthene stockholders pursuant to the Merger and to effectuate the other transactions relating to the Merger (including the private placement described below under "The PIPE" as well as the exercise of derivative securities issued in connection with the Merger and PIPE), we must amend our certificate of incorporation to increase the number of authorized shares of common stock by 250,000,000, to a total of 300,000,000 shares authorized.